wan19990901/CS262_Final/engineering_notebook.md

 Due to time limit, we didn't have a chance to write test code for file sever, and we plan to finish that after the semester ends.

 ## What we learned

+After implementing the Distributed File System, we learned the following:

+Design and planning: The importance of thorough planning and designing a distributed file system to ensure scalability, fault tolerance, and efficient data storage.

+Consistency levels: The use of read and write consistency levels (W and R) to make writes and reads fast, while maintaining a balance to avoid conflicts and ensure data integrity.

+Versioning: Implementing a versioned file system that totally orders all updates to a given file and allows users to retrieve different versions of a file.

+Handling failures: The need to consider various failure scenarios and implement mechanisms to handle them, ensuring the system doesn't hang or lose data.

+Election and replication: Exploring different methods for electing a master server and implementing replication strategies, such as active or passive replication, to maintain data redundancy and fault tolerance.

+Performance optimization: Optimizing read and write operations by leveraging caching and efficient data storage techniques.

+Logging and debugging: The significance of maintaining logs for each machine and utilizing tools from previous assignments for debugging and testing.

+Testing and evaluation: The importance of conducting thorough testing, measuring performance metrics, and evaluating the system based on real-world scenarios.

+Documentation and reporting: The value of documenting design decisions, implementation details, and presenting performance measurements in a concise and informative report.

+Overall,this project allowed us to explore what we learned about distributed file systems and their design principles.
+We explored replication, sharding, failure handling, and consistency levels through the implementation of the distributed file system.